 Also, kitchen areas, bathrooms, utility room, or any other location around your house that has a water source within 6 feet of the receptacle needs GFCI protection.
 Inspect all outlets and switches for fractures, damaged parts or loose-fitting plugs.
 Change defective devices right away, along with those that feel hot to the touch.
 You ought to likewise inspect all power cables and extension cables: Those revealing signs of breaking, fraying or visible wear ought to be replaced instantly.
 Never run extensions under carpets, carpets or furniture where damage can hide.

 Make certain outlets are not strained.
 Many household outlets are usually ranked around 15-20 amps.
 Plugging in too many devices into one outlet can surpass that rating and create a fire or shock threat.
 Always plug the home appliance into the extension cord initially before inserting the extension cord into the outlet when you utilize an extension cable.

-If you believe your home may have potential electrical problems, do you and your family a favor and contact SPS Inspections to schedule a walkthrough of your home and help alleviate any anxieties you might be having about it.
+If you believe your home may have potential electrical problems such as single-strand aluminum wiring, do you and your family a favor and contact SPS Inspections to schedule a walkthrough of your home and help alleviate any anxieties you might be having about it.